 - Granulated sugar.
 For the crust, cheesecake, and raspberry sauce!

 - Cream cheese.
-I always use Philadelphia brand (it's truly just the best in my opinion).
+I always use full-fat Philadelphia brand brick-style cream cheese.
 The cream cheese must be fully room temperature, even slightly warmer.
 You should be able to push your finger the whole way through the block without resistance.

 - Large eggs.
 Whisked and at room temperature.

 - White chocolate.
-I used a Ghiradelli bar for this and chopped it up.
+A Ghiradelli bar or Callebaut caletts are great options.
 Do not use chips, as the additives inhibit melting and may not mix into the batter nicely.

 - Raspberries.
 Fresh is best, but frozen could also be used.
 Be sure to thaw and pat dry the handful of whole raspberries that would get placed on the top.